Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - Upon examination of billing data, it becomes clear that network egress costs seem much higher than they were projected
       - Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times with data that is not crucial for the next step in the process
       - The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) as well as filtering out unneeded data and reduce networking costs
-    - The client keeps all data in their databases indefinitely, and some of the more dense data (minutely, hourly, etc.) is beginning to have a huge footprint and cost
+    - The client keeps all data in their databases indefinitely, and some of the more dense data (minutely, hourly, etc.) is beginning to have a huge footprint as well as cost
+      - After discussion with the donwstream data consumers, 1-2 data types are chosen to have data retention policies implemented
+      - An analysis shows that in order to implement this data retention policy the application will require rearchitecting
+        - This could be some backend logic that needs to be introduced or a separate process that goes and deletes all data that is older than a selected retention period